 What Are the Rules of Personal Bankruptcy?

 Filing for personal bankruptcy is an option to provide some financial relief.
-Before deciding to file for personal bankruptcy, there are some questions that need to be addressed about your income, your position under the bankruptcy laws, and the expenses you should continue to keep paying.
+Before deciding to file for it, there are some questions that need addressing about your income, your position under the bankruptcy laws, and the expenses you should continue to keep paying.

 In 2005, new bankruptcy legislation went into effect, making the ability to declare personal bankruptcy more difficult.
 This new legislation also made liquidating your assets and starting over with a clean, fresh credit history considerably more difficult to do as well.
 This factors into the potential of not being eligible for bankruptcy.